fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 heading: Create Multivariate Chart
 ---

-FusionTime lets you analyze variations among different variables co related by stacking a number of linked charts (referred to as multivariate charts) vertically, one after another.
-The charts share a common time axis, while the Y-axis is different in each one.
+The variations among different related variables can be easily found out using FusionTime.
+Data table having more than one measure column can be used to do so.
+You just need to specify the order of the column measures in the `yAxis` object of FusionTime constructor, a stacked chart gets rendered one below the other, all having a common time axis.

 In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple values (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
 All the three canvases share the same time axis (x-axis).